nextauthjs/next-auth/apps/examples/nextjs/README.md

 ## Overview

-NextAuth.js is a complete open source authentication solution.
+Auth.js is a complete open source authentication solution.

-This is an example application that shows how `next-auth` is applied to a basic Next.js app.
+This is an example application that shows how `@auth/nextjs` is applied to a basic Next.js app.

 The deployed version can be found at [`next-auth-example.vercel.app`](https://next-auth-example.vercel.app)

-### About NextAuth.js
+### About Auth.js

-NextAuth.js is an easy to implement, full-stack (client/server) open source authentication library originally designed for [Next.js](https://nextjs.org) and [Serverless](https://vercel.com).
+Auth.js is an easy to implement, full-stack (client/server) open source authentication library originally designed for [Next.js](https://nextjs.org) and [Serverless](https://vercel.com).
 Our goal is to [support even more frameworks](https://github.com/nextauthjs/next-auth/issues/2294) in the future.

-Go to [next-auth.js.org](https://authjs.dev) for more information and documentation.
+Go to [authjs.dev](https://authjs.dev) for more information and documentation.

-> _NextAuth.js is not officially associated with Vercel or Next.js._
+> _Auth.js is not officially associated with Vercel or Next.js._

 ## Getting Started